Frequently Asked Questions About Mediation

 If the mediator is a lawyer, why does each party need to seek the advice of another lawyer?

 Having two independent attorneys, one for each spouse, review the joint agreements provides the appropriate checks and balances on the agreement that has been drafted, with input from the couple.
-Independent attorneys will attempt to ensure that the individual legal rights and best interests of each party are met.
+Independent attorneys will attempt to ensure that the individual legal rights and best interests of each party are met as the mediator is functioning as a neutral third party and is not representing either client.

 What are the costs for divorce mediation?